Shawn Porter: Porter vs. Ugás

-On November 13, 2018, it was announced that Porter would make his first defence of his WBC title on March 9, 2019 against 32 year old Cuban contender and Mandatory challender Yordenis Ugás (23-3, 11 KOs).
+On November 13, 2018, it was announced that Porter would make his first defence of his WBC title on March 9, 2019, against 32 year old Cuban contender and Mandatory challender Yordenis Ugás (23-3, 11 KOs).
 Ugas was ranked #6 by the WBC at the time.
 Premier Boxing Champions and FOX were due to confirm the announcements, as part of their new partnership via a huge press conference in Los Angeles.
 Ugás became the mandatory challenger after defeating Argentine boxer Cesar Barrionuevo via a 12 round unanimous decision in what was a final eliminator on the Porter vs. García undercard.
 Prior to the fight being made, Porter wanted a unification bout against Spence.
 He stated that 'mandatory obligations' came in the way of that bout happening next.
 The fight was set to take place at the T-Mobile Arena in Paradise, Nevada.

 Porter vs. Spence Jr.

-Porter fought Errol Spence Jr. on September 28, 2019 with Porter's WBC and Spence's IBF welterweight titles on the line.
+Porter fought Errol Spence Jr. on September 28, 2019, with Porter's WBC and Spence's IBF welterweight titles on the line.
 In a high-octane fight in which both men fought in the pocket, Porter started fast, sometimes overwhelming Spence Jr. in the early rounds.
 Spence Jr., however, began attacking Porter's body and was able to slowly gain a slight edge on the judges' scorecards.
 With the fight still close, Spence Jr. landed a short left hook to Porter's chin in round eleven, causing Porter's glove to touch the canvas and scoring the only knockdown of the fight.
 Porter remained on his feet and received an eight-count by referee Jack Reiss before resuming the contest, finishing the round, and engaging in an action-packed twelfth and final round.
 Porter lost by split decision with the judges scoring the bout 116–111, 116–111, 112–115.
 It was arguably a fight of the year candidate.

-Later career
+Post-title career

 Porter vs. Formella

 On August 22, 2020, Porter made his first appearance back in the ring since losing his WBC title in a bout against undefeated former IBO welterweight champion Sebastian Formella.
 Formella was ranked #8 by the IBF and #14 by the WBC.
 Porter dominated the fight, winning every round on all three judges' scorecards, with final scores of 120–108 across the board for a unanimous decision victory.